 Showing the single result

-Postgraduate in Social Work and has decade of experience working in the area of sexual and reproductive health (SRH) and gender justice.
+Postgraduate in Social Work and has a decade of experience working in sexual and reproductive health (SRH) and gender justice.
 Her strength has been in research and documentation.
-She has been part of various quantitative and qualitative evaluation processes.
-Currently she is overseeing programmes on SRH across Delhi, MP and UP.
-Her role includes planning and program implementation, mentoring field processes, capturing women’s stories ofc change, etc. She is also exploring her passion for photography as a medium to narrate women’s stories.
+She has been part of various quantitative and qualitative evaluation processes of CHSJ.
+Currently, she is overseeing programmes on women’s health and rights across CHSJ’s field sites in Delhi, Bundelkhand, and Kolkata.
+Her role includes planning and program implementation, mentoring field processes, capturing women’s stories of change, etc. She is leading the community-based unit, Seher in Delhi NCR.
+She is also exploring her passion for photography as a medium to narrate women’s stories.

 Shubhra is working for the uplift the marginal section of the society for more than a decade.
 She was a member of an executive team to support the HIV-positive citizens of West Bengal.
 She has been closely working with HIV-positive people and helping them to claim their rights.
 Shubhra manages the crisis center of gender-based violence of CHSJ, which provides moral and legal support to the women survivors of gender-based violence.

-Saurav has a Bachelor degree in Commerce with five years of experience working on equal rights, and promoting gender equality by mobilising men against violence against women.
-He is a mentor, trainer and field mobilizer at Parichiti.
+Sourav has a bachelor’s degree in commerce with five years of experience working on equal rights and promoting gender equality by mobilising men against violence against women.
+He is a mentor, trainer, and field mobiliser at Parichiti.
 He likes to connect with people and motivate them towards gender equality.
-His has insatiable interest in promoting rights of marginalised people through videography and photography.
+He has an insatiable interest in promoting the rights of marginalised people through videography and photography.

 Sreerupa works as a field supervisor and has experience of more than ten years in the development sector.
 She has experience working with women and children.
 She also provides counselling and training for underprivileged people, especially children and women.
 Her current works include documentation, monitoring, and designing projects for women and children.